What is an EdS Degree?

 The two professions have some similarities.
 Both work in schools with children.
 Both are school-based mental health professionals.
 However, there are differences in academic training and in the type of services each profession provides.
 Both school psychologists and school counselors participate in crisis intervention and mental health counseling.
 In regard to counseling, school psychologists roles may overlap with the duties of school counselors and school social workers.

-School psychologists: Training typically includes a three-year graduate program focused on developing expertise in several disciplines, including (a) assessment in the areas of cognitive ability, academic achievement, social-emotional, and behavioral challenges; (b) child development; (c) student learning with an emphasis on special education; and (d) mental health issues and clinical child psychology.
+School psychologists: Training typically includes a three-year graduate program focused on developing expertise in several disciplines, including (a) assessment in the areas of cognitive ability, academic achievement, social-emotional status, and behavioral challenges; (b) child development; (c) student learning with an emphasis on special education; and (d) mental health issues and clinical child psychology.
 A teaching background, although helpful, is not required as a prerequisite to school psychology.
 As part of their graduate training, school psychologists are required to complete a 1,200 hour internship, which typically lasts one school year.
-School psychologists spend about half of their time in assessment-related activities, helping identify students special education needs and potential intervention to address those needs.
-After consulting with teachers and parents regarding students academic and behavioral challenges, school psychologists assist in identifying specific challenges, then implement and monitor the effectiveness of interventions.
+School psychologists spend about half of their time in assessment-related activities, helping identify students' special education needs and potential intervention to address those needs.
+After consulting with teachers and parents regarding students' academic and behavioral challenges, school psychologists assist in identifying specific challenges, then implement and monitor the effectiveness of interventions.
 In some school districts, school psychologists are funded from the special education budget and primarily work with students identified with disabilities.
 To learn more about school psychologists, visit the National Association of School Psychologists website.